-Dr. T. Homan, Interim Dean
+Dr. T. Homan, Dean and select engineering faculty

 Applied Science and Engineering is an inter-disciplinary program that emphasizes the integration and application of engineering, scientific, and mathematical principles.
-It focuses on the general application of mathematical and scientific principles to the analysis and evaluation of engineering problems, including applied research in biomechanics, statistics, public health, and technology management.
+It focuses on the general application of mathematical and scientific principles to the analysis and evaluation of engineering problems, including applied research in biomechanics, statistics, and technology management.

-Course Requirements for Bachelor of Science Degree in Applied Science and Engineering-87-90 hours
+Course Requirements for Bachelor of Science Degree in Applied Science and Engineering-87-88 hours